benjaminkost/obsidian_template_en/README.md

 Feel free to customize the folder structure, templates, or metadata to suit your workflow.
 Here are a few ideas:

-- Add more folders, such as `Clients` or `Ideas`, based on your needs.
+- Add more folders, such as `Work` or `Planning`, based on your needs.
 - Create additional templates for recurring note types.
 - Adjust metadata fields to better align with your projects.